 - Duties included

-- It’s important to be mindful of using buzzwords too frequently or without context, as they can lose their impact if overused.
-It’s always best to focus on highlighting your specific skills and experiences in a clear and concise way.
+It’s important to be mindful of using buzzwords too frequently or without context, as they can lose their impact if overused.
+It’s always best to focus on highlighting your specific skills clearly and concisely.

 Can employers check your degree?